PhD research: Hydrological climate change impact assessment - addressing the uncertainties

 In our third project, we collaborated with a hydropower company who selected streamflow and energy demand indices.
 Using these indices, we identified stakeholder needs and used this to tailor the production of our climate change impact projections.
 We show that opportunities and risks for a hydropower company depend on a range of factors beyond those covered by traditional studies.

 Besides my main research projects described above, I have also been involved in studies related the use of multivariate bias correction for glaciated Swiss catchments and the impact of potential evapotranspiration estimation on streamflow in Tunisia.

-Publications (in production/ in review)
+Publications (in review/press)

 - Dahklaoui, Hamouda; Seibert, Jan; Hakala, Kirsti (in review).
 Sensitivity of discharge projections to potential evapotranspiration in Northern Tunisia.
 Regional Environmental Change.